 - Allow yourself to move on

 Accepting the situation and educating yourself about the issue is a mature approach to overcome self-doubt.
 The child should understand that anything they do will not suffice to the father’s satisfaction, and their cycle continues.
 Thus, accepting things the way they are helps the child to move ahead in their life.
+Explain to the child to avoid retaliating as speaking anything that can cause narcissistic injury to their father as it can only make the situation worse.

 - Seek professional help